bottle2/raytracing/README.md

 Further configuration is done altering the Makefile.

-I use C11, particularly `_Generic` and anonymous aggregates, but I'm targeting C18 because I'm told it is a bugfix of C11.
+I use C11, particularly `_Generic`, `_Thread_local` and anonymous
+aggregates, but I'm targeting C18 because I'm told it is a bugfix of C11.

 Development occurs in [MSYS2](https://www.msys2.org/), so I dunno if the [`Makefile`](Makefile) or code is adequate in other environments.